The Carpet (The Office)

-"The Carpet" is the fourteenth episode of the second season of the American comedy television series The Office, and the show's twentieth episode overall.
+"The Carpet" is the fourteenth episode of the second season of the American comedy television series The Office and the show's twentieth episode overall.
 It was written by Paul Lieberstein and directed by Victor Nelli, Jr. The episode first aired on January 26, 2006 on NBC.
 The episode guest stars Ken Howard as Ed Truck, and David Koechner as Todd Packer.

 The series depicts the everyday lives of office employees in the Scranton, Pennsylvania branch of the fictional Dunder Mifflin Paper Company.
 In this episode, a disgusting "thing" – implied to be human feces – is left in Michael Scott's (Steve Carell) office, and Michael tries to discover who did it.
 While his carpet is being replaced, he uses Jim Halpert's (John Krasinski) desk, forcing Jim to move away from Pam Beesly (Jenna Fischer) into the annex.

 "The Carpet" is the first and only episode to feature Howard as Truck.
 However, the death of the character would serve as the main plot for the third season episode "Grief Counseling".
 The episode received largely positive reviews from television critics.
 Upon its original broadcast, "The Carpet" earned a Nielsen rating of 4.6 in the 18–49 demographic, being viewed by 8.6 million viewers.
 At the time of its release, it was the second most-downloaded episode of a television show on the iTunes store.

 Synopsis

-When someone leaves a disgusting substance on the carpet in Michael Scott's (Steve Carell) office, he spends the day at Jim Halpert's (John Krasinski) desk, relegating Jim to the back room (referred to as the "Annex") to suffer Kelly Kapoor's (Mindy Kaling) constant chattering.
-She asks Jim to hook her up with Ryan Howard (B. J. Novak).
-Jim continues to yearn for Pam Beesly (Jenna Fischer), but her groom-to-be, Roy Anderson (David Denman), is in the office replacing the carpet along with Darryl Philbin (Craig Robinson), and Jim is unable to speak with her.
+When someone leaves a disgusting substance on the carpet in Michael Scott's office, he spends the day at Jim Halpert's desk, relegating Jim to the back room (referred to as the "Annex") to suffer Kelly Kapoor's constant chattering.
+She asks Jim to hook her up with Ryan Howard.
+Jim questions Ryan, who says he is interested in Kelly, but only for a non-committal relationship.
+Kelly wants a committed relationship, but directs Jim to tell Ryan the opposite.
+Jim continues to yearn for Pam Beesly, but her groom-to-be, Roy Anderson, is in the office replacing the carpet along with Darryl Philbin, and Jim is unable to speak with her.

 Michael becomes increasingly incensed at what happened to his office.
 Believing it to have been perpetrated by someone in the office, he begins to lose his faith in his employees.
-Michael tries talking to his former boss Ed Truck (Ken Howard), who tells him that he does not need to have his employees be his friends.
-But Michael's mood changes drastically when he finds out the prank was carried out by his obnoxious friend Todd Packer (David Koechner).
+Michael tries talking to his former boss Ed Truck, who tells him that he does not need to have his employees be his friends.
+But Michael's mood changes drastically when he finds out the prank was carried out by his obnoxious friend Todd Packer.
 Michael instantly finds the joke hilarious, and his faith in his friends is restored.
 At the end of the day, Jim is cheered up when he finds that all seven of his voicemail messages were left by Pam throughout the day.
-Jim is seen driving home, and Pam's voicemails act as a voice-over, closing out the episode.